kevaundray/CryptoResources/chapter1.md

 > of my power and magic
 > for your glance._

 Since the input is unbounded and the output is bounded by some fixed length.
 There will be inevitably be different two inputs with the same output.
 This is called a collision.
 A hashing function can never be collision-free, due to the fixed output requirement.
 However, it can be collision resistant, meaning it is hard to find two inputs which give the same output.

-The question now arises, as to why must the output be fixed length.
-In order to answer this question, we should firs
+The question now arises, as to why must the output be a fixed length.
+Think back to not being able to gather any information from the output, as to what the input would be.
+If the output varied along with the input, then this function would be leaking information as to what the input would be and would not be secure.

+For example, imagine you inputted the word 'hi' and the function outputted '1A3D451W'.
+Then you inputted 'g' and the function outputted '2D4G1'.
+The input has halved and so did the output, a hacker could then use this information to guess what the input is by lowering the possible solutions.
+This would make the function less secure.